 From our Mission Statement, we want people to have a consistent DMR experience.
-DMR systems are typically the limiting factor.
+Besides the nonstandard features, the DMR systems are typically the limiting factor.
 I'll dive more into this in the systems section.
 Commercial systems are not as flexible as the BrandMeister Network, so please be aware that some of the features listed are not applicable to all "systems."

 50,000 Foot View

-In short, since DMR uses TDMA, the cost of a single frequency or channel provides two talk paths.
+In short, DMR uses Time Division Multiple Access (TDMA), so for the cost of a single frequency or channel, it provides two talk paths.
 This means that a single repeater can have two conversations concurrently without interfering with each other.
 Why is this a thing, or maybe said, why is this important?
-Using amateur radio as an example, a single repeater is shared by many.
+Using amateur radio as an example, a single repeater is typically shared by many users.
 Those using the repeater may have different reasons for using that repeater.
-Those could range from Emergency Communications, to Special Event Support, to Rag Chew (Just general conversation), to Nets, and for Club Business.
-Typically repeaters are not linked to other repeaters so their area of influence (or coverage) is a draw for the user base.
+Those could range from Emergency Communications, to Special Event Support, to Rag Chew (just general conversation), to Nets, and for Club Business.
+Typically repeaters are not linked to other repeaters so their area of influence (or coverage area) is a draw for the user base.
 The better the coverage, the more users.

 I'll give a common example for commercial use.
 School districts have used radios for a long time to support operations.
 Each school has been operating either a duplex (repeated) or simplex channel.
 This worked great when you look at just a single school and its operation.
-Many schools though are on a campus, where 3 or 4 schools happen to share the same property or are close in physical proximity.
+Many schools though are on a campus, where three or four schools happen to share the same property and are in close physical proximity.
 If there is a security issue at one, this old way of doing business would force a radio call from someone at one school to the office where they would then call via phone to the other schools to advise of the security issue.
 Using DMR, each school can use 1 timeslot for just the school and the other for all the schools to communicate with each other.